sgonyea/nosql_mr_demo/README.md

 --------

-This project was created to highlight a few of the use-cases for MapReduce, with the [riak][basho] key/value store being used (in my case).
+This project was created to highlight a few of the use-cases for MapReduce, with the [riak][basho] key/value store being used for demonstration.
 That said; this data, the demonstrated concepts, and even some of the code, should prove to be both portable and useful, as you explore various MapReduce implementations.

 This project's data and source code will be used in my presentation at the LA Ruby Meetup (July 2010).
 I hope you find it useful!
 I appreciate any and all feedback.

 Sample Data Attribution
 -----------------------

 **Project**:  [mrtoolkit][mrtoolkit]
 **File**:     [raw-logs][mrlogs]
 **Author**:   [Charles Hayden][chayden]